It’s strategy season and there are three strategic planning mistakes to avoid if you want to succeed.

 So, in the end, the plan sounds nice but ‘hey, that’s for the executives and managers, it doesn’t really apply to me, I just do all the work’.

 Reality: 68% of leaders believe their strategy is held back by their culture.

 Why?
-Because most organisations fail at engaging everyone on their input and organising that data into easy digestible insights.
+Because most organizations fail at engaging everyone on their input and organising that data into easy digestible insights.

 Great plan on the day, but now reality sets in and not much gets done.

 It was great, the coffee was awesome, there wasn’t just muffins but some amazing food from that funky new cafe all the hipsters go to!

 I mean, you should have seen all the ideas we came up with.

 Do you remember the drinks that night….
 I don’t, what a buzz.

 Hmmm, we were a bit ambitious, weren’t we?!?